Certainty Blog

 How Leadership Style Affects Safety in Construction

-In this blog series, we examine how leadership style affects safety in construction.
-Construction is one of the most hazardous industries in the world — responsible for approximately 1 in 5 workplace fatalities in the U.S. according to Bureau of Labor Statistics data.
-A robust safety management program requires more than written policies and compliant equipment; it demands committed, visible safety leadership at every level of the organization.
-We spoke with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson, to get an insider perspective on what effective safety leadership looks like in practice.
+In this blog series, we examine how Construction Safety Leadership Style affects safety outcomes.
+Construction is one of the most hazardous industries in the world.
+In fact, it is responsible for approximately 1 in 5 workplace fatalities in the U.S. according to Bureau of Labor Statistics data.
+Moreover, a robust safety management program requires more than written policies and compliant equipment.
+Above all, it demands committed, visible safety leadership at every level of the organization.

 Construction safety leadership

 Ensuring safety in the construction industry is vital for both workers and the public.
-But implementing a high-performance safety program involves many interdependent moving parts and requires sustained commitment from the entire organization — not just the safety department.
-This is why safety leadership is arguably the single most important component of any construction safety management system.
-ISO 45001:2018 reflects this reality in Clause 5.1, which places explicit responsibility on top management to demonstrate leadership and commitment to the occupational health and safety management system through visible, active involvement.
+However, implementing a high-performance safety program involves many interdependent moving parts.
+Additionally, it requires sustained commitment from the entire organization — not just the safety department.
+For this reason, Construction Safety Leadership Style is arguably the single most important component of any construction safety management system.

 Construction Safety & The Importance of Fostering a Safety Climate

-Safety on a construction job site is not the exclusive responsibility of the safety manager.
-One of the most powerful contributions leadership can make is driving widespread cultural change around safety — creating an environment where every worker, supervisor, and executive views safety as a personal value rather than a compliance obligation.
-Steve Mellard, National Safety Director at Anning Johnson, points to the danger of the “safety cop” mentality.
+For example, Steve Mellard, National Safety Director at Anning Johnson, points to the danger of the “safety cop” mentality.
 When employees perceive the safety manager as an enforcement officer rather than a resource and partner, genuine buy-in becomes nearly impossible.
-Mellard recommends moving away from authoritarian-style safety leadership and instead adopting a leadership approach built on communicating with employees in their own language and drawing on shared field experience.
-This approach is consistent with research showing that transformational and participatory leadership styles correlate with lower incident rates and stronger safety climates in construction organizations.
+Therefore, Mellard recommends moving away from authoritarian-style safety leadership.
+Instead, he advocates adopting a Construction Safety Leadership Style built on communicating with employees in their own language and drawing on shared field experience.

 30+ Audit and inspection checklists free for download.